EGI-Federation/SVG-advisories/2023/Test-New-Template.md

 Updated:

-A HIGH risk Use-after-free flaw was found in the Linux kernel’s TLS protocol.
+A HIGH risk Use-after-free flaw was found in the Linux kernel’s TLS protocol, affecting RHEL8 and RHEL9 and their derivatives

-## AFFECTED SOFTWARE AND VERSIONS
+## IDs AND CVSS SCORE

 EGI SVG ID : EGI-SVG-2023-33